 - It became a running gag in one episode where numerous banners would block his subtitles.
 This made everyone he talked to, including Ling-Ling's own father, stare at the bottom of the screen in utter confusion since they could no longer understand what he was talking about.

-- In a non-banner-related gag, Ling-Ling said something that ended with the phrase "who we really are."
-The subtitle said "who we really L", while the audio said "something something are."
+- In a non-banner-related gag, Ling-Ling said something that ended with "something something are."
+The subtitle said "who we really L".

 - In the Looney Tunes short "Wackiki Wabbit", Bugs Bunny greets two castaways with a long line of faux-Polynesian gibberish, which the subtitles translate as "What's up, Doc?"
 He follows that with a short phrase, with the subtitles reading "Now is the time for every good man to come to the aid of his party."
 When one of the castaways says, "Gee, thanks", faux-Polynesian subtitles appear beneath, causing his friend to comment, "Did you say that?"